 Tip #2- Letting the milk and vinegar rest

 The first step of the recipe is making buttermilk- a combination of milk and vinegar.
-This is generally used in batters to kickstart reactions that make your cakes rise.
+This is generally used in batters to kickstart reactions that make your cakes rise, as an egg substitute.
 Not allowing milk and vinegar to rest at least for five minutes prevents it from becoming a curdled mixture.
 This curdled texture of the mix is exactly what you need in your cakes.
 This is why it becomes the first step of this recipe for red velvet mug cakes.

 Tip #3- Microwave settings differ

 All microwaves, unlike ovens, are extremely different from each other.
 Stick to the time the recipe asks you to stick to.
 However, if a toothpick inserted in the middle comes out extremely wet, bake for more short intervals until you get a stable and baked red velvet mug cake.

 Tip #4- Knowing when your red velvet mug cake is done

 Once your microwave calls you with the incessant beeping, test if your cake is done or not in the following way.
 Since mug cakes are supposed to moist, place your two fingers lightly on the surface.
 The keyword here is ‘lightly’.
 Do not attempt to push your fingers in or to touch the cup.
 Just lightly touch the surface.
 A finely baked red velvet mug cake surface will be a bit sticky.
 If it’s too coarse, congratulations, your mug cake is pretty much inedible!
 However, if it is still wet, turn on the microwave for some more seconds until you know for sure that it is done!

 Tip #5- Filling your batters only up to half the cup